docwarems/jmc-tutorial/docs/README.md

 methods.
 Which method is the hottest one?
 From where do the calls to that method originate?

 *MS: where do you have this info from?
 On the automatic analysis page, I can find that fact.
 But should I see this from the Java Application page which is currently open?
+More precisely: how can I reproduce the calculation from the analysis page?
 Currently I see only a sequence of red rectancles probably without further meaning for someone learning JMC.*

 Which method do you think would be the best one to optimize to improve the performance of this application?